thenumbernine/lua-ffi-bindings/README.md

 ### Dependencies

 - LuaJIT
-- The Imgui library bindings depends on the auto-generated cimgui library bindings provided at https://github.com/sonoro1234/LuaJIT-ImGui.
-You don't need to re-generate the bindings (unless you are regenerating them for a newer version of cimgui).
-You only need to make sure that your `LUA_PATH` is set up so that the LuaJIT-ImGUI/build/imgui folder can be accessed via a "require 'imgui'" call.
 - [lua-ext](https://github.com/thenumbernine/lua-ext)
 - [template-lua](https://github.com/thenumbernine/lua-template)

-In the future, these should be incorporated:

-- [include-lua](https://github.com/thenumbernine/include-lua)
 - [preproc-lua](https://github.com/thenumbernine/preproc-lua) optionally if you want to generate new headers.
 This requires C headers to be present, which is no problem on linux, but for Windows you'll have to have MSVC or MinGW or something installed.

+In the future, I'm hoping to incorporate:

+- [include-lua](https://github.com/thenumbernine/include-lua)